hamburger1984/roomer/README.md

 - Select a category or "All"
 - Click on a furniture piece from the library
 - The furniture appears **in the center of your current view**
-- It is automatically selected (blue outline)
+- It is automatically selected (magenta outline)

 ### 4. Edit Furniture
 - **Move**: Click and drag the furniture piece